top of page

 For some great prenatal exercises, check out FIT4MOM.
 They offer great fitness classes that you can start in pregnancy and continue throughout motherhood.
 If you are not local to any of their east coast locations, check out their virtual options.

 I also suggest exploring the Spinning Babies website to learn more stretches and exercises that you can do in pregnancy to support physiological birth.
-After all, supporting physiological birth is what Spinning Babies is all about.

 3. Practicing labor positions in pregnancy